 Self-Service Data Comes of Age in 2018.

-What we mean by self-service data coming of age is the realization that businesses will understand that they need all these pillars—discovery, catalog, preparation, workflow, collaboration and governance and not just individual pieces in a silo.
+Self-service data coming of age is the realization that businesses will understand that they need all these pillars—discovery, catalog, preparation, workflow, collaboration and governance and not just individual pieces in a silo.
 We see countless examples of enterprises that have had to rethink the way they deliver and manage their data exploration needs and we’ll see much more of this in 2018.

 Organizations will no longer need to deploy and maintain large Hadoop environments for their data and analytic needs.